Experiential, Cohort-based Psychedelic Training

 The single most important aspect to successfully mastering the art of psychedelic therapy is the personal experience of the practitioner.
 A good psychedelic therapist is someone committed to their own inner work.
 Psychedelics, like meditation, remind us that true knowledge comes from our experiences.
 To know the full power of what psychedelic therapy can heal, we need to experience that healing for ourselves, learn how to work, not just with love and expansion, but with resistance, darkness and our own fears.
 Familiarity with our own suffering and how to transmute it gives us grounded confidence in our work with clients.

 We also need to build strong connections to our community.
 In a world seemingly full of trauma, it’s important to recognize that we cannot hold all of this alone.
-Many of us have tried and gotten overwhelmed, burnt out and lost in hopelessness our client’s may feel while processing trauma.
+Many of us have tried and gotten overwhelmed, burnt out or lost in the hopelessness that our client’s may feel while processing trauma.

-This field is just beginning to take shape and we get to shape it.
+To discover the true potential of psychedelics we need to share ideas and support each other.
+This field is just beginning to take shape and we get to shape it together.

 Part One: Theoretical Framework